plmercereau/tilehuria/README.md

 - set a progress system when generating the aoi's coordinates.
 To do so:
   - [x] estimate the number of tiles from the aoi boundaries and the zoom levels
 - ?
 Are zoom levels really part of the aoi or the tile set?
-- if format=png and quality=100 then don't run the image transformation when generating the mbtiles file
+- [x] if format=png and quality=100 then don't run the image transformation when generating the mbtiles file
 - what png compression means?
 How does it work?
 See https://sharp.pixelplumbing.com/api-output#png
-- edit new/existing aoi:
+- edit aoi:
-  - zoom levels
+  - [x] zoom levels
   - source: import from file
-  - source: edit with leaflet
+  - [x] source: edit with leaflet
+- create new aoi: use the same interface as the 'update' one
 - create new tileset from the aoi screen
 - edit tileset from the aoi screen
-- remove components and pages that are not used anymore
+- remove components and pages that are not used anymore (e.g. new aoi, new tileset etc)
 - edit tile providers
   - to be considered: when changing the slug, change the object keys and the mbtile files
   - change the name